 Home sales volume remains low

-However, the rising trend quickly reversed course in 2022, ending the year 25% below 2021’s sales volume.
-Dragged down by rapidly rising mortgage rates and waning enthusiasm from homebuyers over pricing, sales volume is now trending at a slower pace for 2025-2026.
+Thus, the rising trend quickly reversed course in 2022, ending the year 25% below 2021’s sales volume.
+Dragged down by rapidly rising mortgage rates and waning enthusiasm from homebuyers over sky high pricing, sales volume is now trending into a slower pace for 2026.
 Compared to the last “normal” year for home sales volume, 2024 was 27.5% below 2019.

-A complete recovery for LA county of around 110,000 annual home sales will likely occur in the years following 2027, when end user demand in Los Angeles County will be buttressed by a Great Confluence of Baby Boomers and first-time homebuyers who are lured by an employment recovery and lower property pricing.
+A complete recovery for LA county of around 110,000 annual home sales will likely occur in the years following 2028, when user demand in Los Angeles County will be buttressed by a full labor market recovery.
 Residential construction starts will increase dramatically to help fill buyer demand as cities within the county finally open up the permit process in urban centers.

 Inventory climbs

 Inventory of homes available for sale has risen from the historic low reached at the end of 2021.
-After plateauing in 2023, for-sale inventory in the Los Angeles metro area for 2024 averaged an increase of 28% more properties over a year earlier.
-However, today’s inventory as lower than pre-2020 is not due to an overabundance of buyers.
-Rather than buyer demand for ownership increasing, it is owner reluctance to sell that’s holding back the present growth in inventory for sale.
+After plateauing in 2023, for-sale inventory in the Los Angeles metro area for 2024 averaged an increase of 28% more properties over a year earlier — now another 14% higher year-over-year, as of October 2025.
 The winter months typically see the lowest inventory of homes for sale, peaking around mid-year.

-Looking forward, expect for sale inventory to be higher by end of 2025.
-As for-sale inventory grows due to the length of time on the market, sellers are forced to reduce pricing to bring mortgage-funded homebuyers back to the broker offices to acquire property.
+Looking forward, expect for-sale inventory to continue to grow in 2026.
+As for-sale inventory increases due primarily to greater lengths of time on the market, sellers are forced to reduce pricing to bring mortgage-funded homebuyers back to the broker offices to acquire property.

-As the Fed’s fight to reduce consumer inflation while maintaining current employment levels is progressing irregularly, indicators point to a continuing downturn in the housing market until the 2027-2028 period, a condition homebuyers seem well aware of.
-The seller’s market since 2013 fully reversed by mid-2022, a process which began in 2013 with the beginning of the 30-year half cycle of generally rising interest rates.
-Today, homebuyers increasingly take a wait-and-see approach to buying.
+As the Fed’s fight to reduce consumer inflation while maintaining current employment levels is now an irregular process, indicators point to a continuing downturn in the housing market until the 2028 period, a condition homebuyers seem well aware of.
+The seller’s market built up in the last recovery fully reversed by mid-2022, a process which began in 2013 with the beginning of the 30-year half cycle of generally rising long-term interest rates such as charged on fixed rate mortgages.

 Turnover is down